paragliding training center

-If there is no fuel flow or it is poor (a dribble and not a powerful spurt), the carburetor needs to be rebuilt.
+If there is no fuel flow or it is poor (a dribble and not a powerful spurt), the carburetor needs to be rebuilt, at the least.

-Rarely, the cause of no fuel flow can be due to no pulse reaching the fuel pump from the crankcase.
+Rarely, the cause of poor or little fuel flow can be due to no pulse reaching the fuel pump from the crankcase.
 Check to be sure the fuel pump port into the crankcase is clear and free of any gasket sealant.

-For the Top 80: The carburetor will have to be removed to check this.
+For the Top 80 and all engines that use the WG-8 carburetor with an internal pulse port (through the reed valve body) : The carburetor will have to be removed to check this.
 Be certain that the gasket between the carburetor and the reed valve body has the pump port hole lined up with the holes in the reed valve and the carburetor.
 At the same time, check the torque on the reed body mounting screws.
 These screws should have BLUE threadlock applied to them.